What is atrial fibrillation?

 - Permanent AF is there all the time.
 You might be diagnosed with permanent AF if you’ve had it for more than one year and treatment hasn’t helped

-- Lone AF: As well as these three types, a small number of people may be diagnosed with lone AF.
+As well as these four types, a small number of people may be diagnosed with "lone" AF.
 This is when doctors cannot find what is causing your AF, or you don’t have any risk factors for it.

 What should I do if my pulse feels irregular?

-The risk of stroke increases five-fold for people with AF.
+Atrial fibrillation makes your risk of stroke five times higher.
 If you suspect your pulse is irregular, make an appointment with your GP who will test your pulse.
 They may refer you for further tests to confirm whether you have AF and which type.

 These tests may include the following: